domax/email-bridge/README.md

    details).
-2. App on "Side 1" detects that new files are appeared in `outbox` and creates new Email message(s) where attaches these files (packed and/or encrypted if any).
+2. App on "Side 1" detects that new files are appeared in `outbox` and creates new Email message(s) where attaches these files (packed and/or encrypted if configured).
-3. App on "Side 1" sends these Emails to user of "Side 2" that is configured as "To" addressee.
+3. App on "Side 1" sends these emails to user of "Side 2" that is configured as "To" addressee.
-4. App on "Side 2" detects that new Email is available, so receives it and process to obtain files from attachments and put these files in its original form (decrypted and/or unpacked) into `inbox` folder.
+4. App on "Side 2" detects that new email is available, so receives it and processes to obtain files from attachments and puts these files into `inbox` folder in its original representation (decrypted and/or unpacked).
-5. User of "Side 2" runs appropriate commands (Git) to apply new changes represented by these files, and cleans up the `inbox` folder.
+5. User of "Side 2" runs appropriate commands (e.g. Git) to apply new changes represented by these files, and cleans up the `inbox` folder.

-The last point may be automated as well - this feature is in TODO list (see below).
+The last point may be automated as well - this feature is in TODO list (look at the bottom of this README).

 Build and Run
 -------------